-Drownings are the 2nd leading cause of death, nationwide, in 14 year olds and younger.
+Drownings are the 2nd leading cause of death, nationwide, for children 14 years old and younger.
 The rate for drowning in open water at age 15 triples.
 Teens are often unaware of risky behavior and often have no fear.

 Open water safety tips